AnimeSwap/airdrop/README.md

 * Start: Aptos Mainnet `version 2484089`, as soon as AnimeSwap protocol launch on Aptos Mainnet, 2022-10-19 03:28:16 UTC
 * End: Aptos Mainnet `version 14400000`, 2022-10-27 06:02:10 UTC

-The validated pair of snapshot is Top 10 TVL pair at snapshot end time:
+The validated pair of snapshot is Top 12 TVL pairs at snapshot end time:

 ```
 APT/tAPT